The Best Open-Air Swimming in the Helsinki Area

 Hietaniemi Beach, nestled in Helsinki, is a slice of paradise on the Baltic Sea.
 With its golden sand stretching for over a kilometre, it’s an idyllic spot for sun-seekers and nature enthusiasts.
 The beach, also known as Hietsu, offers a vibrant atmosphere with a blend of locals and tourists enjoying the summer vibes.

-Take a dip in the refreshing waters, play beach volleyball, or simply relax on a beach towel, soaking up the Finnish sun.
+Dip in the refreshing waters, play beach volleyball, or relax on a beach towel, soaking up the Finnish sun.
 The surrounding parkland adds a touch of greenery, perfect for picnics and strolls.
 Hietaniemi Beach is not just a place to sunbathe; it’s a social hub.
 Experience the unique charm of Hietaniemi Beach, where the beauty of nature meets the vibrant spirit of Helsinki.

 As a public beach, Hietsu is free for anyone.
-The water may be a little cold even in the summer and its temperature is seldom over 20 Celcius.
-The beach is only 15 15-minute walk away from Helsinki Centre.
+The water may be a little cold even in the summer, but it seldom exceeds 20 degrees Celcius.
+The beach is only a 15-minute walk from Helsinki Centre.

 Palettilampi

-Palettilampi is new artificial pond in the Kuninkaantammi area, North Helsinki.
+Palettilampi is a new artificial pond in the Kuninkaantammi area of North Helsinki.
 It was built on the site of an old water treatment plant and is filled with water from Lake Päijänne.
 The tap water in Helsinki comes from the same lake.
-The beach is shallow, less than two meters deep which makes the beach ideal for swimming.
-It is still important to supervise your children carefully.
+The beach is shallow, less than two meters deep, which makes it ideal for swimming.
+However, it is still important to supervise your children carefully.

-Palettilampi can be reached by public transport but you may need to transfer depending on your starting point.
+Palettilampi can be reached by public transport, but depending on your starting point, you may need to transfer.
 Consult Google Maps for the optimal route.
-It is also possible to arrive by car but there are not many free parking spots near.
-Avoid illegal parking not to get fined.
+It is also possible to arrive by car, but few free parking spots are nearby.
+Avoid illegal parking to avoid getting fined.

 Kuusijärvi

 Kuusijärvi is a picturesque lake located in Vantaa.
 Surrounded by lush greenery and tall pine trees, it is a paradise for nature lovers and an ideal escape from the hectic city life.
 The warm waters of Kuusijärvi invite visitors to take a refreshing swim during hot summer days or indulge in activities like canoeing and paddleboarding.
-The sandy beach offers a perfect spot for sunbathing and relaxation, while the nearby nature trails provide an opportunity for hiking and bird-watching.
+The sandy beach offers a perfect spot for sunbathing and relaxation, while the nearby nature trails provide hiking and bird-watching opportunities.
 In winter, the frozen lake transforms into a magical wonderland.

-Kuusijärvi is also known for its traditional Finnish sauna culture, where visitors can experience the authentic Finnish smoke sauna experience followed by a refreshing dip in the warm or icy waters.
+Kuusijärvi is also known for its traditional Finnish sauna culture, where visitors can experience authentic Finnish smoke saunas followed by a refreshing dip in warm or icy waters.
 With its natural beauty and tranquil atmosphere, Kuusijärvi is a hidden gem that offers a delightful retreat for locals and tourists alike.
 Using the beach is free.
-Saunas costs and you can buy drinks and food from the restaurant.
+Saunas cost money; you can buy drinks and food from the restaurant.

 Matinkylä Beach

 Matinkylä Beach is a beautiful coastal area located in Espoo.
-This sandy beach is a popular spot for locals and tourists alike, offering a peaceful and relaxing atmosphere.
+This sandy beach is a popular spot for locals and tourists, offering a peaceful and relaxing atmosphere.

 The beach is well-maintained and offers various amenities for visitors to enjoy.
 There are picnic areas with tables and benches, perfect for a family outing or a cosy gathering with friends.
 The beach also has changing rooms and toilets available for the convenience of beachgoers.

-Matinkylä Beach is not only a place to sunbathe and swim but also a hub for various water sports activities.
-Visitors can indulge in activities like kayaking, paddleboarding, and sailing, making the beach an ideal destination for adventure enthusiasts.
+Matinkylä Beach is a place to sunbathe and swim and a hub for various water sports activities.
+Visitors can indulge in kayaking, paddleboarding, and sailing, making the beach an ideal destination for adventure enthusiasts.

 Surrounded by lush greenery and scenic landscapes, Matinkylä Beach provides a serene and picturesque setting for those seeking tranquillity.
-Whether you want to take a stroll along the shoreline, have a picnic by the water, or simply relax and soak up the sun, Matinkylä Beach has something for everyone.
+Whether you want to stroll along the shoreline, picnic by the water, or relax and soak up the sun, Matinkylä Beach has something for everyone.

-We recommend Matinkylä Beach for people who stay in Espoo.
+We recommend Matinkylä Beach to people who are staying in Espoo.
 Because the beach is quite far from Helsinki, it does not make sense to travel there.
-Using the beach is free but the services cost.
+Using the beach is free, but the services are costly.

 Lakes in Nuuksio

-It is possible to swim outside also in the wintertime even though the temperature may fall below 20 degrees Celcius.
-Some of the outdoor swimming places are heated but the majority of them are cold so you are swimming in the 0 degrees water.
+It is possible to swim outside in the wintertime even though the temperature may fall below 20 degrees Celsius.
+Some outdoor swimming places are heated, but most are cold, so you swim in 0-degree water.

-These winter swimming spots are ideal for a visit in the summer, too.
+These winter swimming spots are also ideal for a visit in the summer.

-The previously-listed Allas is open in the wintertime.
-The main pool is heated and there are saunas to warm up.
+The previously listed Allas Pool is open in the wintertime.
+The main pool is heated, and there are saunas to warm up in.
 You can also dip into the cold water in the non-heated sea pool.

-Eastern Helsinki offers a fresh winter swimming place.
-Located at Aurinkolahti Beach, you have the chance to take a dip in the sea for a small fee every Saturday from 12 pm to 4 pm.
+Eastern Helsinki offers a fresh winter swimming spot.
+Located at Aurinkolahti Beach, you can take a dip in the sea for a small fee every Saturday from 12 pm to 4 pm.
 Before heading to Aurinkolahti Beach in the winter, we advise confirming from Cafe Biitsi that the swimming spot is open in the current season.

 Löyly

 Löyly is a public modern sauna.
 It includes traditional wood saunas, an exquisite restaurant, and a lounge area featuring a breathtaking fireplace.
 It is also possible to swim in the cold sea.
-Its unique staircase leads to the sea, offering adventurous individuals the opportunity to try invigorating winter swimming.
+Its unique staircase leads to the sea, allowing adventurous individuals to try invigorating winter swimming.

 Sompasauna